Voting in House of Representatives elections

 You can cast your vote as follows:

-1. You will receive a voting pass no later than Wednesday 8 November 2023 and a list of candidates by mail no later than Friday 17 November 2023.
+1. You will receive a voting pass no later than Wednesday 15 October 2025 and a list of candidates by mail no later than Friday 24 October 2025.
 The information on the voting pass and list will be in Dutch.
-The same information is on this webpage.
+The same information can be found on this webpage.

 3. You will be handed a ballot paper which you take into the voting booth.
 In there, you use the red pencil to cast your vote for the party candidate of your choice.
 You can also cast a blank vote: meaning you do not fill in anything.
 This way, you do use your right to vote but do not express a preference for a certain party or candidate.